-After summiting West Castle, Andrew Nugara, Jollin Charest, and I continued our traverse of Lys Ridge with the goal of reaching Lys Peak which lay 6.3km to the south (note: I’ve called it Lys Peak because that is what Rick Collier referred to it as).
+After summiting West Castle, Andrew Nugara, Jollin Charest, and I continued our traverse of Lys Ridge with the goal of reaching the summit which lay 6.3km to the south (note: Rick Collier referred to it as Lys Peak in Bivouac).
 Not being sure if the yellow peak we were standing on was actually the summit of West Castle, we enjoyed a moderate scramble to the top of a peak ~470m to the south, where we briefly celebrated thinking that because of its proximity and because it was ~7m higher, it might be the summit of West Castle.
 After rechecking the topo map, we concluded that the yellow peak was indeed West Castle, but no worries, we had knocked them both off.
 On my GPS, I ended up calling this little peak “West Castle 2”, but that’s just for information purposes and not because I’m trying to claim another summit.

 As I mentioned in the West Castle post, this is an incredible ridge walk.
 Indeed, Andrew said it was perhaps the best one that he’d ever been on in southern Alberta, including anything in Waterton.
 The varied terrain combined with fantastic scenery definitely kept our attention throughout the day.
 Despite its length, I really think that the best time of year to do this trip is in the fall after the larches have turned yellow.
 They just added so much extra colour to an already vibrant landscape.
 It really was an immersive experience.